TCP/IP stack fingerprinting: TCP/IP Fingerprint Specifics

 These values may be combined to form a 67-bit signature, or fingerprint, for the target machine.
-Just inspecting the Initial TTL and window size fields is often enough in order to successfully identify an operating system, which eases the task of performing manual OS fingerprinting.
+Just inspecting the Initial TTL and window size fields is often enough to successfully identify an operating system, which eases the task of performing manual OS fingerprinting.

 Protection against and detecting fingerprinting

 Protection against the fingerprint doorway to attack is achieved by limiting the type and amount of traffic a defensive system responds to.
 Examples include blocking address masks and timestamps from outgoing ICMP control-message traffic, and blocking ICMP echo replies.
 A security tool can alert to potential fingerprinting: it can match another machine as having a fingerprinter configuration by detecting its fingerprint.

 Disallowing TCP/IP fingerprinting provides protection from vulnerability scanners looking to target machines running a certain operating system.
-Fingerprinting facilitates attacks.
-Blocking those ICMP messages is only one of an array of defenses required for full protection against attacks.
+Fingerprinting makes attacks easier.
+Blocking these ICMP messages is just one of a number of defenses needed to fully protect against attacks.

 Targeting the ICMP datagram, an obfuscator running on top of IP in the internet layer acts as a "scrubbing tool" to confuse the TCP/IP fingerprinting data.
 These exist for Microsoft Windows, Linux and FreeBSD.